 For all questions regarding choosing the proper visa, or errors in your visa document, please contact the OISS via email at email@example.com.

 Obtain a tax identification number (international students only)

 Nonresidents who will receive stipends from a fellowship, but will not be employed in any other way (such as a graduate assistantship or temporary employment), will not be eligible for a SSN and must complete a Form W-7, Application for Individual Taxpayer Identification Number (ITIN).
 The W-7 will be collected as part of the Foreign National Information System (FNIS) process through Payroll.
 If an ITIN is not obtained by NU, you will apply for the ITIN when filing your U.S. tax return.

 You may use your Tax Identification Number to acquire a US bank account via Bank One, US Bank, or Citibank.
 Additionally, you may use this number to obtain a US cellular phone via University Mobile or ZeeZoo.

-Doctoral enrollees receive NetID and email account information several weeks after declaring intent to enroll.
+Doctoral enrollees receive NetID and email account information shortly after declaring intent to enroll.
 Your NetID will be used to access the student services system (CAESAR), your email and other university systems.

 If you do not receive your NetID prior to the start of classes, you may obtain it by visiting an NUIT Support Center with your Wildcard (student ID card).
 The NUIT Support Center will not release NetID data over the phone or via email.
 More information is available at the NUIT website.